-How does conveyancing in Hanham differ for new build properties?
+How does conveyancing in Hanham differ for newly converted properties?

-Most buyers of new build premises in Hanham contact us having been asked by the seller to exchange contracts and commit to the purchase even before the property is finished.
-This is because new home sellers in Hanham usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Hanham come to us having been asked by the seller to sign contracts and commit to the purchase even before the house is ready to move into.
+This is because house builders in Hanham usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Hanham or who has acted in the same development.

 As co-executor for the estate of my grandfather I am disposing of a house in Neath but reside in Hanham.
 My lawyer (based 300 miles from mehas requested that I sign a stat dec ahead of completion.
 Could you suggest a conveyancing solicitor in Hanham who can witness and place their company stamp on the document?